sdroege/gst-launch-remote/README.md

   * If you downloaded the GStreamer for Android binary, set `gstAndroidRoot = /path/to/gst-android-binaries` in `~/.gradle/gradle.properties`
   * If you built GStreamer for Android using Cerbero, you're good to go
+* Set up the NDK in Android Studio (under Project Structure, or set ANDROID_NDK_HOME in the environment, or ndk.dir in `local.properties`
 * Build the project in Android Studio like any other project